HotSwap: Enabling Live Dependency Sharing in Serverless Computing: Evaluation

-The warm start results show that WarmSwap's performance is almost the same as that of the Baseline containers.
-During cold starts, the user code is already executed and necessary pages are already installed.
-WarmSwap does not add overhead to the warm start of the same function.
+The warm start results show that HotSwap's performance is almost the same as that of the Baseline containers.
+During warm starts, the user code is already executed, and necessary pages are already installed.
+HotSwap does not add overhead to the warm start of the same function.
 Furthermore, there is no difference between the execution times for regular software dependencies and for migrated dependencies.